-It's not a cafeteria.
-But it is a quirky, comfort foody, totally Angeleno experience to which native-borns are irresistibly drawn.
-The recent reopening of the vintage Downtown landmark, with its taxidermy and "cabinet of curiosities" created great excitement; and all the things for kids to look at can give Mom time to linger over her brunch.
+After shuttering the cafeteria for far too long, Clifton's has reopened its restaurant side (dubbing it The Marketplace) and reservations are available.
+Clifton's is still a quirky, comfort foody, totally Angeleno experience to which native-borns are irresistibly drawn.
+The reopening of the vintage Downtown landmark, with its taxidermy and "cabinet of curiosities" created great excitement; and all the things for kids to look at can give Mom time to linger over her brunch.

 RELATED: Afternoon Tea and Tea Parties around LA

 Yup, that's a tree.
 Photo by Clifton's Cafeteria

 Pasadena's favorite brunch spot knows how to treat Mom right.
 The champagne cocktails have guava, ginger, and rose petals; need we say more?

 Reservations are key to get in on the brunch plans at Descanso Gardens.
 Mom can be serenaded while enjoying Patina's treats in the Rose Garden.
 Brunch is served both Saturday and Sunday, and Descanso has plenty going on both days to keep kids engaged.